EF21 with Bells & Whistles: Six Algorithmic Extensions of Modern Error Feedback: Methods: Six Algorithmic Extensions

-The resulting method is not better than \algname{EF21} in terms of the complexity of finding $\varepsilon$-stationary point, i.e., momentum does not improve the theoretical convergence rate.
-Unfortunately, this is common issue for a wide range of results for momentum methods \cite{SMOMENTUM}.
-However, it is important to theoretically analyze momentum-extensions such as \algname{EF21-HB} due to their importance in practice and generalization behaviour.
+The resulting method obtains an improved iteration complexity compared to the current state-of-the-art momentum based method \algname{M-CSER} in terms of the dependence on $\varepsilon$, $\eta$ and $\al$, see Table~\ref{tab:comparison}.
+Compared to \algname{EF21}, its momentum variant \algname{EF21-HB} has the same complexity (in terms of $\varepsilon$ and $\alpha$), i.e., momentum does not provably improve the convergence rate.\footnote{Unfortunately, this is a common issue for a wide range of results for momentum methods \cite{SMOMENTUM}.
+However, it is important to theoretically analyze momentum-extensions such as \algname{EF21-HB} due to their importance in practice and generalization behaviour.}

-{\bf $\diamond$ \algname{EF21-Prox}: Error feedback for composite problems.} Finally, we make \algname{EF21} applicable to the composite optimization problems \eqref{eq:composite_optimization_0} by simply taking the prox-operator from the right-hand side of the $x^{t+1}$ update rule \eqref{eq:EF21_update}: This trick is simple, but, surprisingly, \algname{EF21-Prox} is the first distributed method with error-feedback that provably converges for composite problems \eqref{eq:composite_optimization_0}.
+{\bf $\diamond$ \algname{EF21-Prox}: Error feedback for composite problems.} Finally, we make \algname{EF21} applicable to the composite optimization problems \eqref{eq:composite_optimization_0} by simply taking the prox-operator from the right-hand side of the $x^{t+1}$ update rule \eqref{eq:EF21_update}: This modification is simple, but, surprisingly, \algname{EF21-Prox} is the first distributed method with error-feedback that provably converges for composite problems \eqref{eq:composite_optimization_0}.
+The technical reason for this is that the perturbed iterate analysis of the original \algname{EF} \citep{Stich-EF-NIPS2018,stich2020error} is difficult to extend to the composite/constrainted setting due to additional bias of the proximal operator.